-The Great Barrier Reef (GBR) Catchments Loads Monitoring Program tracks long term trends in water quality from priority catchments .
-The monitoring is undertaken at 26 sites in 14 of the 35 drainage basins with the data utilised to model the annual loads from each of the 35 basins.
-The modelled data is then used to assist in development of annual report cards, which measure and report on the progress towards the Reef Plan (2013) goal and targets (http://www.reefplan. qld.gov.au/).
+The Great Barrier Reef (GBR) Catchments Loads Monitoring Program tracks longterm trends in water quality from priority catchments.
+Within the 35 drainage basins, monitoring is undertaken at 43 sites in 20 key catchments for sediment and nutrients and a further 19 sites for pesticides.
+Data is utilised to model annual loads from each of the 35 basins.
+Monitoring data is used to calibrate and validate water quality models and report on targets through annual report cards, which measure and report on the progress towards the Plan goals and targets (www.reefplan.qld.gov.au).
+In the Mackay Whitsunday region there are six monitoring sites.
+These are along the O'Connell, Proserpine and Pioneer Rivers and Sandy and Plane Creeks.